merlab-uw/Klone/Part2.HowToUseSingularities.md

   singularity-containers_vcftools_0.1.16.sif

 ## Step 3.
-Use the VCFTools singularity
+Use the VCFtools singularity

-To use the singularity you just downloaded, log into a Klone terminal and navigate to your personal gscratch directory on Klone (/gscratch/merlab/<username>).
+To use the VCFtools singularity you just downloaded, log into a Klone terminal and navigate to your personal gscratch directory on Klone (/gscratch/merlab/<username>).
 For example, my directory is /gscratch/merlab/elpetrou, so this is how I nanavigate to it:

 ```